HomeStudy HubIIT-JEEJEE Mains 2027 roadmap for class 11 students

 Eligibility Criteria

-To appear for JEE Mains 2027, students must satisfy the following criteria as set by the NTA:
+To appear for JEE Mains 2027, you must ensure you meet the NTA’s criteria:

 Application Process

-• Upload Documents: Upload scanned copies of your photograph, signature, and category certificate (if applicable).
+3. Document Upload: Upload scanned copies of your photograph, signature, and category certificates (if applicable).

-• Confirmation Page: Download the confirmation page for future reference during counseling.
+5. Confirmation: Download and print the application confirmation page for future reference.

 Preparation Strategy